catchorg/Catch2/docs/faq.md

 Catch2 follows [semver](https://semver.org/) to the best of our ability.
 This means that we will not knowingly make backwards-incompatible changes without incrementing the major version number.

+## How do I run tests that live in my library's source tree?

+Put every translation unit that defines `TEST_CASE`s into **one** test executable and link it with `Catch2::Catch2WithMain` (or a single custom `main` plus `Catch2::Catch2`).
+Do not rely on tests compiled only into a static library unless you know they are pulled into the runner's link.

+See [Tests inside a library project](library-tests.md#top) for a CMake example and common pitfalls.

 ## Does Catch2 support running tests in parallel?